 Applying these principles to the site in Boston shifts the program to more of a residential focus, including retail and office spaces to enhance the use of space and ensure it's moderately self-sufficient.

-A minimum of 20% open space (preferably up to 40%) of the total development area is required to have a quality urban environment.
+To have a quality urban environment, a minimum of 20% open space (preferably up to 40%) of the total development area.
 Eliminating cross streets and covering the large thoroughfare road helps to optimize land usage.

-A FAR of 9 is achieved much more easily through sparse high-rise buildings or denser low-rise structures.
+AFAR of 9 is achieved much more quickly through sparse high-rise buildings or denser low-rise structures.
 We use a combination of these to develop a more diverse and flexible arrangement.
-The height of buildings has been kept low, allowing more sunlight to come into the streets and to ensure the neighborhood has a more relatable human-size scale.
+The height of buildings has been kept low, allowing more sunlight to come into the streets and ensuring the neighborhood has a more relatable human-size scale.

 Car access is restricted to emergency and supply traffic.
-Instead, bicycle-relates infrastructure and an additional subway line to commute downtown and merges with the existing under-used Blue line.
+Instead, bicycle-related infrastructure and an additional subway line to commute downtown merge with the existing under-used Blue line.
 Truck routes are maintained in their current form.

 Pedestrians are drawn through the site on their way to work or the ICA and convention center through various paths that tie in the existing harbor walk and other places of cultural interest.
 Open spaces are arranged at the knuckles and alongside these paths.

 An area below ground level is utilized to help densify the site.
 It locates retail, transportation lines, and other related hubs underground, keeping the ground level available for more quality open space, cycling, restaurants, and entertainment.
-The energy hub for the collection and generation of energy is also on this level, as well as the limited number of car spaces.
+The energy hub for the collection and generation of energy is also on this level and the a limited number of car spaces.

 The phasing of the project is carried out in stages relating to each single-tower community.
-Each phase has a certain amount of occupants, buildings, and retail space, to function in isolation from others.
-When finalized, the individual phases form a region that is more than the sum of their parts by ensuring shared spaces, environments, and organizational structures.
+Each phase has many occupants, buildings, and retail space, to function in isolation from others.
+When finalized, the individual steps form a region that is more than the sum of their parts by ensuring shared spaces, environments, and organizational structures.